ianhuet/ianhuet.github.io/20230719_blind_spots.md

 ---

 [^1]: Three customers face [steep roaming charges](https://www.three.ie/roaming/rates/) including €2+ per minute to either make or receive calls, and €5 per MB for data.
 To compound this [Three has a reputation for badly overcharging roaming customers](https://www.thejournal.ie/three-ireland-plead-guilty-to-data-roaming-debacle-5967600-Jan2023/).
 Concerned about this I went into a Three store to get their advice.
-The response "keep your phone in airplane mode until back in Europe!".
+The response "keep your phone turned off or in airplane mode until you'reback in Europe!".

 [^2]: When our luggage didn't arrive there was no easy way for us to contact the baggage service, short of going back out to the airport.
 Also there was no way for their third-party, app enabled delivery service to let us know when our bags were on the way.
 Leaving us stuck in a stay or go conundrum.

 [^3]: When out for a dinner I couldn't order because the menu was only available through a QR code.
 Our server loaned us her phone.

-[ˆ4]: While staying in an AirBnb I couldn't communicate with the host as I couldn't log into my account.
+[^4]: While staying in an AirBnb I couldn't communicate with the host as I couldn't log into my account.
 It is authenticated via Facebook and their 2 factor authentication requires a code via SMS.

 [^5]: Even when on wifi I couldn't setup Skype to make phone calls, the Microsoft authentication emails required to setup the account never arrived before they had already expired.